Understanding require and Friends in Ruby

 need to add directories to the load path manually as this is the environment's

 job.
-I mentioned above that the $LOAD_PATH
+I mentioned above that the $LOAD_PATH contains an array of lib directory

 paths.
 RubyGems will, for example, automatically add the lib directory of gems